Vitacor to treat cancer

 Vitacor (Vitacor plus or Vitacor 20/90) is a type of vitamin supplement.
 You can buy it on the internet, marketed mainly by Dr Mathias Rath.
 It contains 35 different vitamins and minerals.
 Dr Rath claims that Vitacor is a natural cancer therapy and may cure cancer.
 He has developed a range of other food and drink supplements with the brand name Cellular Health.
 There is no scientific evidence at all to back up the claims that these products work.
 None have been shown to cure cancer.

 When a doctor tells you there is no further treatment available to help you or your loved one, it is very difficult to accept.
 In this situation, many people do look for alternative therapies.
 Please bear in mind that most alternative therapies have not been scientifically proven to prevent or treat cancer.
 Some may work, but there is often no evidence that they do.
-There is information about alternative therapies in this section.
+You can read our information about alternative therapies.

 A review by the Swiss Study Group for Complementary and Alternative Methods in Cancer (SKAK) and the Swiss Cancer League (SCL) in 2004, found no proof that the vitamin preparations of Dr Mathias Rath have any effect on human cancer.
 They advise people not to use them to prevent or treat cancer.
 They recommend eating a diet rich in fruit and vegetables instead.